-Creative Practices Research brings together creative practitioners and those who write about creative practice, whether that is fine art, music, creative writing, dance or performance, journalism media and performance, collaborative engagements or literature and cultures.
+Creative Practices Research brings together creative practitioners and those who write about creative practice, whether that is fine art, silicates, music, creative writing, poetry, dance or performance, journalism media and performance, collaborative engagements or literature and cultures.
 To find out more please contact Professor Erik Knudsen or Professor Ewa Mazierska.

 Research in this area has a firm emphasis on scientific analysis and encompasses work on Archaeology, Forensic Anthropology and Forensic Genetics.
 To find out more please contact Professor Vicki Cummings.

 History and Heritage emphasises public engagement and concentrates mainly on modern history since 1780, with research groupings in Labour and People’s History and in International History as well as some unique specialisms, such as The Vladimir Vysotsky Centre for Russian Studies and iSLanDS, the International Institute for Sign Languages and Deaf Studies, a unique hub for the study of sign languages and deaf studies.
 To find out more please contact Dr Robert Poole.

 Migration, Diaspora and the Black Atlantic brings together researchers from area studies, languages, literature, history and art who study the history and present-day impact of mass migration on culture and society across the world.
 Includes academics working in our Making Histories Visible Centre and the Institute of Black Atlantic Research and the In Certain Places group.
 To find out more please contact Dr Lara Momesso.